Absolute Genius with Dick and Dom: Series 3 (2014-2015)

 In this series, Dick and Dom move on from science and now look at all the apps that people can download to their iPads, phones and computers.
 At the end of each show they try to make their own game in real life.
 This last segment is narrated by YouTube personality Joseph Garrett (AKA "Stampy Cat").
 Series 3 ran for 8 Episodes over 8 weeks.
 Series 3 was titled Appsolute Genius with Dick & Dom.
 The series also ran a competition to create a new app and game for the CBBC website, the winner of which was 14-year-old Alex, which was later made into 'Escargot Escape Artistes'.
-Filming for this series took place between March and July of 2014.
+Filming for this series took place between March and July 2014.